 - tell your doctor and pharmacist if you are allergic to betrixaban, any other medications, or any of the ingredients in betrixaban capsules.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section. and Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+- tell your doctor and pharmacist what other prescription and nonprescription medications, and vitamins you are taking or plan to take.
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: carbamazepine (Carbatrol, Epitol, Equetro, Tegretol), phenytoin (Dilantin, Phenytek), and rifampin (Rifadin, Rimactane, in Rifamate, Rifater).
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with betrixaban, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you have bleeding anywhere in your body that cannot be stopped.
 Your doctor will probably tell you not to take betrixaban.